AppImage/docs.appimage.org/source/user-guide/run-appimages.rst

 Troubleshooting
 ---------------

-Please refer to our :ref:`Troubleshooting page <ug-troubleshooting>`.
+Please refer to our :ref:`Troubleshooting page <ref-ug-troubleshooting>`.